Brad Haddin: Retirement

 Haddin retired from ODI cricket in May 2015 after the 2015 Cricket World Cup as part of the winning team.

 Haddin's test career was swiftly ended by head coach Lehmann in July during the 2015 Ashes series, after missing the second Test due to his ill daughter.
 His replacement Peter Nevill was reported as batting and keeping well in his debut Test.
 Former Australian wicket-keeper Ian Healy called the decision a "harsh call".

 He wrote an autobiography entitled My Family Keeper (2013) about his life and his daughter's fight with a form of cancer called neuroblastoma.

 He became the ambassador for his home ground, Sydney Cricket Ground (SCG) along with Steve Smith after his retirement.
 Haddin announced his retirement from international and first class cricket with New South Wales on 9 September 2015.
+Inducted into ACT Sport Hall of Fame in 2024.

 Coaching career

 Haddin was appointed fielding coach for the Australia national cricket team in 2018.

-Haddin was appointed as Assistant coach for Sunrisers Hyderabad in 2019.
+Haddin was appointed as assistant coach for Sunrisers Hyderabad in 2019, working with head coach Trevor Bayliss.
+In October 2022, Haddin was appointed assistant coach at Punjab Kings, again linking up with Bayliss.